-&lt;sup>20 See Blackaby ET al., supra note 1, § 6.01, at 363, § 6.08, at 365; Born, supra note 1 at 1879-80 (noting that issues of disclosure fall within the parties' general procedural autonomy); see also Hall St. Assocs. v.
-Mattel, Inc., 552 U.S. 576, 586 (2008) ("[T]he FAA lets parties tailor some, even many, features of arbitration by contract, including . . . procedure"); Volt Info.
-Scis., Inc. v.
+^{20.} See N. Blackaby et al., Redfern and Hunter on International Arbitration §6.01, 363, §6.08, 365 (Oxford University Press 2009); G. Born, International Commercial Arbitration 1879-80 (Kluwer Law International 2009) (noting that issues of disclosure fall within the parties' general procedural autonomy); see also Hall St. Assocs. v.
+Mattel, Inc., 552 U.S. 576, 586 (2008) ("[T]he FAA lets parties tailor some, even many, features of arbitration by contract, including ... procedure ..."); Volt Info.Scis., Inc. v.
 Bd. of Trs. of Leland Stanford Junior Univ., 489 U.S. 468, 476 (1989) ("There is no federal policy favoring arbitration under a certain set of procedural rules; the federal policy is simply to ensure the enforceability, according to their terms, of private agreements to arbitrate").
-This "guiding principle" of party autonomy is recognized by national arbitration laws, the New York Convention, the United Nations Commission on International Trade Law Model Law on International Commercial Arbitration (1985) (amended 2006) ("UNCITRAL MODEL LAW") and various arbitral rules.
-BLACKABY ET AL., supra note 1, § 6.08, at 365; see also UNCITRAL MODEL LAW, Art.
-19(1); RULES OF ARBITRATION OF THE INTERNATIONAL CHAMBER OF COMMERCE (2012) ("ICC RULES"), Art.
-19(1); ARBITRATION RULES OF THE LONDON COURT OF ARBITRATION ("LCIA RULES"), Art.
-14.1.
-However, the parties' freedom to shape the arbitral process is not unlimited; mandatory rules and public policy requirements of the law at the seat of arbitration must be respected as well as general principles of procedural fairness.
-BLACKABY ET AL., supra note 1, at 1886; see also UNCITRAL MODEL LAW, Art.
-18; REVISED UNIFORM ARBITRATION ACT ("RUAA"), §§ 4(a), 15; UNIFORM ARBITRATION ACT ("UAA"), § 5(b); N.Y.
-C.P.L.R., Art.
-75.
+This "guiding principle" of party autonomy is recognized by national arbitration laws, the New York Convention, the United Nations Commission on International Trade Law Model Law on International Commercial Arbitration (1985) (amended 2006) ("UNCITRAL Model Law") and various arbitral rules.
+See N. Blackaby et al., Redfern and Hunter on International Arbitration §6.08, 365 (Oxford University Press 2009); see also UNCITRAL recognized the principle of party autonomy in international arbitration.21 Thus, the parties may include detailed provisions on the availability, scope, and timing of disclosure in their arbitration agreement.
+If the tribunal fails to follow the procedure agreed upon by the parties, the award may not be enforceable.22

-&lt;sup>22 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards ("New York Convention"), Arts.
-II(1) & (3), V(1)(d) (enforced in the United clauses frequently do not address disclosure issues, as it is difficult for the parties to predict in advance the type of disclosure that would be appropriate in a future dispute.
-More frequently, the parties adopt arbitral and other rules by reference, which may contain specific provisions on disclosure.
-In addition, the arbitral tribunal's authority to order disclosure may stem from provisions in the procedural laws at the arbitral seat.
-This flexibility to shape the arbitral process according to the specifics of each business relationship is one of the reasons parties choose arbitration over litigation.
+However, arbitration clauses frequently do not address disclosure issues, as it is difficult for the parties to predict in advance the type of disclosure that would be appropriate in a future dispute.23 Generally, the parties adopt arbitral and other rules by reference, which may contain specific provisions on disclosure.24 In addition, the arbitral tribunal's authority to order disclosure may stem from provisions in the procedural laws at the arbitral seat.25 This flexibility to shape the arbitral process according to the specifics of each business relationship is one of the reasons for parties to choose arbitration over litigation.26